-In 2019, the Power Distribution business has confirmed the signs of recovery in Europe already seen in the last quarter of 2018, particularly in Germany, the Danube area and North Europe, with the situation remaining substantially stable in South Europe.
+In 2019, the Power Distribution business has confirmed the signs of recovery in Europe already seen in the last quarter of 2018, particularly in Germany, the Danube area and North Europe, with demand displaying a slight contraction in South Europe.

-Beyond Europe, demand has expanded in North America and APAC.
+Beyond Europe, demand has expanded in North America and APAC; the situation in LATAM, however, remains challenging due to recent changes in the utilities sector currently undergoing consolidation.